Lascorbe/LascorbeComPublish/Content/posts/2020-04-27-MVPCoordinators-SwiftUI-part1.md

 title: MVP + Coordinators in SwiftUI (part 1)
 timeToRead: 15 minutes
 date: 2020-04-27 12:00
 description: We'll learn how to set up an entire screen with the MVP pattern, we'll create a base Coordinator protocol, and implement our first 2 coordinators.
-We'll see how to wrap our view in a `NavigationView`, and how we can implement `NavigationLink` so it doesn't depend on anything else in the view.
+We'll see how to wrap our view in a NavigationView, and how we can implement NavigationLink so it doesn't depend on anything else in the view.
 Are you ready?
 Tap me!
 tags: swiftui, coordinator, mvp, article, series, part1
 ---